AllanChain/sane-break/README.md

 ## Compiling from source

-This app only supports KDE on Linux.
+Right now, this app only supports KDE on Linux.
 For Linux users, you are strongly encouraged to install Sane Break by comping from source.
 Make sure you have `kidletime` and `layer-shell-qt` (required for Wayland support) for Qt6 installed.
 ```bash